 Dunn wrote the book – a series of intimate conversations with her female friends – in between publishing her first collection of short stories, Up the Junction (1963), and her first novel, Poor Cow (1967) – both of which ended up being adapted for the screen.
 She was twenty-eight at the time, married with three children.
 ‘I wanted to know what my friends and other women my age were thinking and believing and doing,’ she recalls.

-Talking to Women had been out of print for decades, until the feminist publisher, Silver Press, brought out a new edition this year, bringing Dunn to the attention of a younger generation of readers.
+Talking to Women had been out of print for decades, until the feminist publisher, Silver Press, brought out a new edition in 2018, bringing Dunn to the attention of a younger generation of readers.
 ‘It rattles on,’ she says, a little self-mockingly, ‘asking what people think.’
 In the book, Dunn speaks to nine women about love, sex, marriage, having-or-not-having children, work, creativity, freedom, depression, how to live.
 The interviewees were hungry to talk, she recalls: ‘They didn’t take much convincing.’
 Some are writers, like Ann Quin (‘Do you feel you have any kind of definite moral code?
 Like for instance you shouldn’t sleep with married men?’
 Dunn asks her), others are artists, such as Pauline Boty (‘Do you ever resent the time you spend looking nice?’).
 One of the women, Kathy Collier, works in a butter factory (‘Do you think life is very hard?’).

 In many ways, Talking to Women is a reflection of its age.
 There is, occasionally, a startling ignorance around homosexuality (this was pre-Stonewall, after all).
 ‘Do you see lesbians in Battersea?’
 Dunn asks Collier at one point, amazed to hear that she does.
 And though the oldest of them is only thirty-two, most of the women in the book are already wives and mothers.
 Anxiety about ‘keeping’ men is a common theme.
 ‘Men had no responsibility then,’ Dunn explained.
 ‘They could do what they liked.
 Women had all the responsibility for looking after the children, looking after the house, finding meals, cooking meals, washing up.’
 It was also the era of the pill and ‘free love’ (which the novelist Edna O’Brien, in her chapter, describes sceptically as a ‘sort of so-called freedom’) when Second Wave feminism was cusping.
 Many of the interviewees show an ambivalence around marriage and motherhood, and when Dunn asks the ‘singular and single’ Quin if she regrets having an abortion, she replies, ‘I didn’t regret it because it was something I’d chosen to do.’